ISISComputingGroup/lewis-ess/README.rst

 The purpose of Lewis is to provide a common framework to facilitate the development of such simulators.
-The framework provides a common set of tools and abstracts away protocol adapters, which helps minimize code replication and allows the developer of a simulated device to focus on capturing device behaviour.
+The framework provides a common set of tools, including communication protocol services, which helps minimize code replication and allows the developer of a simulated device to focus on capturing device behaviour.